ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

    {
      access_token : b64'SlAV32hkKG...
       (remainder of CWT omitted for brevity;
-      CWT contains clients RPK in the cnf claim)', expires_in : 3600,
+      CWT contains the client's RPK in the cnf claim)', expires_in : 3600,
      rs_cnf     : {
        COSE_Key : {